What we offer

 We aim to make your child's transition to Pre-School as smooth as possible.
 Therefore before your child starts Pre-School we offer a "Stay & Play" session, where you and your child are invited to the setting, along with other children who will also be new to the setting.
 The aim of the Stay & Play session is to give your child time to familiarise themselves with the Pre-School with the security of having parents/carers near by.
 Some staff members will be on hand to answer any questions or queries you may have.

-In addition, we also offer a "Settling Session", which usually takes place a few days before your child's first session.
+We also offer a "Settling Session", which usually takes place a few days before your child's first session.
 This is an opportunity to meet your child's Key Person on a one-to-one basis, and also to spend some more time in the setting with your child.

 Caterpillars (2-3 years old)